Lydia751/Team-Nexus-showcase/README.md

 # Notes

+## Notice

 This repository is intended for project showcase and educational purposes.

 Sensitive environment files and generated dependency folders are excluded from the repository.

+All rights reserved.
+The contents of this repository, including documentation, screenshots, design assets, and implementation details, may not be copied, modified, redistributed, or used for commercial purposes without prior written permission from the author.